Why Planning is the Most Important Step When Renovating

 Plan your home renovation properly

 Planning is indeed the most important step when renovating.
 When you have successfully planned and followed it all throughout the building process, you will achieve the best result for your home improvement project.
-If you have any questions or would like to dicuss your renovation or extension, call the team at Renovare now.
-We have builders in Hervey Bay, Toowoomba and Mt Gravatt, as well as greater Brisbane and the Gold Coast.
+If you have any questions or would like to discuss your renovation or extension, call the team at Renovare now.
+We have builders in Hervey Bay, Toowoomba and Mt Gravatt, as well as greater Brisbane (Chermside) and the Gold Coast.